More uniforms 🟒¢

 • In the same binding, by replacing the type of the uniform with a custom struct.

-The interest of using different bindings is to set a different visibility depending on the binding.
+The interest of using a different binding (within the same bind group) is to set a different visibility depending on the binding.
 In our case, the time is only used in the Vertex shader, while the color is only needed by the Fragment shader, so this could be beneficial.
 However, we may decide to use the time in the Fragment shader eventually, so we’ll use the same binding.

 Note